 - interact with political and cultural leaders from Indigenous communities

 - attend conferences, festivals, and events at local educational and cultural institutions

 - learn first-hand about the various Indigenous perspectives on ecological and environmental issues

 - participate in or organize awareness-raising campaigns such as Orange Shirt Day

 This certificate stimulates critical thinking about the dynamic interaction between the law and political, sociological, historical, economic, religious and other societal factors.

 - successfully complete five eligible courses, four of which come from a minimum of three Social Science disciplines

 - write a research paper or complete a project in each of the five courses on a topic pertinent to law and social justice

-- participate in student forums on legal issues, seminars and lectures by guest speakers and simulated court cases.
+- participate in student forums on legal issues, seminars and lectures by guest speakers and simulated court cases, or other activities.

 For more information, contact Professor Stuart Kruger.